Protect Your Health: Test Your House for Radon

-Monday, January 8, 2018 - 8:33am
+Monday, January 7, 2019 - 8:13am

-It is recommended that all homes get tested for radon.
+According to Clint Marshall, Public Health Radon Specialist, it is estimated that 1 in 5 homes in Dane County have high levels of radon.
+Testing your home is the only way to find out if you have a radon problem and it is recommended that all homes get tested for radon.
 “Testing for radon is simple and inexpensive,” said Marshall.
 “Test kits can be purchased at local hardware or home product stores, usually for under $25.
 PHMDC also has test kits for sale at $10 per kit.”

 Testing should be done in the lowest lived in level of your home.
 After leaving the opened kit in the room for the recommended amount of monitoring time, all you need to do is to send it to the laboratory for analysis.
 The lab will send you results within two or three weeks.

 If testing shows that you do have a radon problem, you will need to install a system that prevents radon from entering your home.
 This system should be installed by a certified mitigation contractor.
 The cost of a radon mitigation system can vary, but typically runs around $1,200.
 Newly constructed homes should include features that reduce radon entry.